Neirda24/sensio_sfpack_202212/doc/01-sfstart/06-doctrine.md

 Exercise 08 - Fetch from the database
 =====================================

-1. Create fixtues for your database.
+1. Create fixtures for your database.
 2. Update your navbar to retrieve movies from your database.
 3. Update your "movie_details" page to retrieve movies from your database.